 Three uniquely Southwest field trips for you to experience New Mexico!

-Important note: Since these trips are being offered Monday through Wednesday, we expect them to sell out quickly.
+Important note: Since these trips are being offered Sunday through Wednesday, we expect them to sell out quickly.
 Field trips must be selected and paid for on conference pre-registration.
-No onsite field trip registration be offered.
+No onsite field trip registration will be offered.

 Sandia Peak Tramway